⚙️ Trading Tools

 For systematic forex trading, my USDJPY workspace looks like this:

 For crypto monitoring, I run a separate workspace with BTC/USDT and ETH/USDT on 15m/1H timeframes.
 When I have an open position on Hyperliquid, I keep the 15m chart visible and set a TradingView alert at my stop-loss level as a backup.
+I covered my multi-chart layout setup in a separate guide — it saves a surprising amount of screen-switching.

 Pine Script: Worth the Learning Curve